Optimal root recovery for uniform attachment trees and $d$-regular growing trees: Regular trees

-By examining the proof given in Section~\ref{sect: sketch of proof}, we see that the constant $c_d^*$ appearing inside the exponential in Theorem~\ref{thm:dary} depends on $d$ exclusively via the constant $c_d$ from Lemma~\ref{flow binary} and Proposition~\ref{deterministicBound}.
+By examining the proof given in Section~\ref{sect: sketch of proof}, we see that the constant $c_d^*$ appearing inside the exponential in Theorem~\ref{thm:dary_weak} depends on $d$ exclusively via the constant $c_d$ from Lemma~\ref{flow binary} and Proposition~\ref{deterministicBound}.
 However, one cannot remove the dependence in $d$ in Lemma~\ref{flow binary}; it is straightforward to show that if $p(\varnothing)=1$ and $p(u*i)=\I{i\leq d}\frac{p(u)}{d}$ for all $u\in\bbU$ and $i\geq 1$, then $p$ is a $d$-ary flow satisfying $\log N_x(p)\sim \sqrt{2(\log d)\log x}$ as $x\to\infty$.
 Thus, deterministic arguments are not enough to uniformly control the optimal constants $c_d^*$, or to bound from below the minimum size ensuring a given precision of the root-finding algorithm for random trees with unbounded degrees.
-Therefore, in Section~\ref{sec:ua}, when proving Theorem~\ref{thm:mainua}, we are forced to rely more heavily on the distributional properties of the uniform attachment model.
+Therefore, in Section~\ref{sec:ua}, when proving Theorems~\ref{thm:mainua} and~\ref{thm:dary}, we are forced to rely more heavily on the distributional properties of the models.

-It turns out that similar arguments to those of Section~\ref{sec:ua} can also be used to show that the $d$-dependence of the constants $c_d^*$ from the exponential term in the bound of Theorem~\ref{thm:dary} can be removed.
-While we will not write a complete proof of this fact in the paper in order to avoid too much repetition, we will explain the arguments required for this adaptation later, in Section~\ref{sec:dependence_d}.